adibfara/Lives/README.md

 Lives - LiveData Extensions for Kotlin and Java
 --------
-Add RxJava-like operators to your LiveData objects with ease usable in Kotlin (as extension functions) and Java (as static functions to a class called Lives)
+Add RxJava-like operators to your LiveData objects with ease, usable in Kotlin (as extension functions) and Java (as static functions to a class called Lives)

 Download
 --------